As freelancers or independent workers we sometimes get caught up in work, and often the lines of normal life and work life start to meld together.

 If you’ve seen any of my talks you know I’m big on unplugging.
 There is a reason I talk about it so much.
 It’s crucial for mental health.

 Sometimes I’m just “not feeling it” during a work day.
 That’s my body and mind telling me I need to get out of there.
 I need new surroundings or to unplug completely.
-People deal with this differently, I usually go for a drive or hit the gym.
+People deal with this differently, I usually go for a drive or hit the gym after having my does of genf20 plus.
 It gets my mind off of work and I come back way refreshed and ready to crank out some work.
+I always read and understand about supplements and steroids before i buy.
+For example if you check this post you will know more about sr9009 supplement.

 Often I end doing twice the amount of work in half the time.
 Truth.